The information you submit via our enquiry form is shared only with the franchise business(es) that you have selected.

 Another crucial part of your research is having any information about earnings potential scrutinised by a suitably qualified accountant.

-As well as taking advice from a financial expert, it is vital that you have the franchise agreement, which is a legally binding document, reviewed by a lawyer who is familiar with the franchise industry.
+As well as taking advice from a financial expert, it’s vital that you have the franchise agreement, which is a legally binding document, reviewed by a lawyer who is familiar with the franchise industry.
 There are several law firms in the UK that specialise in franchising and are members of the British Franchise Association.

 You also need to ask yourself whether you are suitable to become a franchisee.
-Are you self motivated, determined, ambitious, resilient and do you have the ability to follow a proven system of doing business?
+Are you self-motivated, determined, ambitious, resilient, and do you have the ability to follow a proven system of doing business?
 If you answered yes to all of these, you have what it takes to become a successful franchisee.

 There are many low cost franchises that make money.
 The trick is to choose the right one that suits your personal circumstances and interests and partner with a franchisor with whom you can build a successful, long-term business relationship.